-Great tips and plans for gardening in pots.
+We offer easy tips and plans for gardening in pots, containers, and garden boxes!

 Learn how to plan and design a potted or container vegetable garden for your porch, patio, balcony or deck.